– By ANewDriver

-The RSA and An Garda Síochána’s annual Christmas and New Year Road Safety Campaign focus on drinking and driving this year.
+The gift of a lift: The RSA and An Garda Síochána’s annual Christmas and New Year Road Safety Campaign focus on drinking and driving this year.
 Alcohol is a contributory factor in 38% of fatal crashes in the lead up to Christmas, according to the analysis of Garda investigation files for fatal crashes in the months of November and December: Alcohol factors in 2 in 5 fatal crashes in the lead up to Christmas.

 The Minister for Transport in Ireland, Shane Ross, said: “The ultimate aim of our appeal this year is to warn the public about the impact alcohol has on road safety.
 The statistics revealed today by the RSA and Gardai clearly indicate that alcohol remains the primary contributory factor in fatal crashes and is responsible for far too many deaths and injuries on Irish roads.
 Given the more difficult driving conditions typical of this time of year, November and December are already particularly dangerous months for driving.
 However, the statistics show that road safety is diminished further in these months due to the consumption of alcohol and speeding.
 I appeal to all those socialising during the Christmas and New Year period to do so responsibly and never, ever, drink and drive“.

 - Another analysis of preliminary Garda data from 2008-2016, reveals that a total of 292 road users were killed in the months of November and December.
 The average number of fatalities each month for this nine-year period was 16 in November and 16 in December.
 The new RSA analysis also shows that:

 - Dublin, Cork and Galway had the highest number of RTC fatalities in November and December and accounted for almost a third (32%) of the total number of fatalities that occurred during this time period.